~ by Texas Homesteader ~

 I use canning jars for many things here on the Homestead.
 Everything from actual food canning to storing leftovers in the refrigerator to storing dehydrated food in the pantry.

-Although I shy away from using glass in my freezer, many people repurpose canning jars to freeze foods as well. (using proper jar-style selection & headspace recommendations of course
+Although I shy away from using glass in my freezer, many people repurpose canning jars to freeze foods as well. (using proper jar-style selection & headspace recommendations of course)

-Since you can only use traditional 2 piece canning flats & rings once when canning food, I’ll often utilize previously-used canning flats & rings to top canning jars I’m using for other food storage such as refrigerator leftovers or panty storage.
+Since you can only use traditional 2 piece canning flats & rings once when actually canning food, I’ll often utilize previously-used canning flats & rings to top canning jars I’m using for other food storage such as refrigerator leftovers or panty storage.

 But sometimes doinking around with a 2-part lid is inconvenient.
 Thankfully there are lots of easy options that fit those canning jars and they’re usually free!

-Finding Free Shaker-Top Lids
+Finding Free Plastic Shaker-Top Lids

 Y’all probably already know I’m a big fan of repurposing various lids for convenience purposes.
 Remember my search for those valuable (yet FREE) parmesan cheese lids??